 In January 2017, I left Yard to run live arts production company Civil Disobedience with my husband, Barry.
 As producers, our job is to help our roster of world-class artists market their work and bring it to stages and festivals around the world, so knowing how to write good copy is still very much at the heart of what I do.

 Originally from Sweden, I grew up with a Swedish mum and a Kiwi dad.
 I was raised bilingual, mostly in Sweden but with a few childhood years in New Zealand, and I’m fluent in both English and Swedish.

 I moved to London to work as an au pair in 1995, when I was 18.
 With the exception of a six-month period in 1996, when I studied English language and culture at the University of Gothenburg, I’ve lived in the UK ever since.

 Having completed a BA Hons in sociology and psychology at the University of Westminster, I headed up to Edinburgh in August 2000 to start my journalism degree.
-I fell hard and fast for Scotland’s beautiful capital and decided to make it my home.
-Barry and I met in 2006 and currently live in the Leith area of the city centre, which we love, with our two beautiful rescue greyhounds Odin and Freya.
+I fell hard and fast for Scotland’s stunning capital and decided to make it my home.
+Barry and I live in the Easter Road/Leith area of the city centre, which we love, with our two beautiful rescue greyhounds Odin and Freya.

 If you have questions or want to discuss any projects, please don’t hesitate to get in touch.